-13. Based on the political key concept of "good governance", public participation, i.e. the integration of the public in policymaking, has established itself as a cornerstone of decision-making processes.

-14. For Austria, the objective of an innovative, cooperative, efficient and high-quality public administration within the meaning of enhanced citizen orientation is the guiding theme.
-This objective as well as participation of citizens has been underlined in the current Austrian Government programme dating from late 2020-202413.
+- 13. Based on the political key concept of "good governance", public participation, i.e. the integration of the public in policymaking, has established itself as a cornerstone of decision-making processes. - 14.
+For Austria, the objective of an innovative, cooperative, efficient and high-quality public administration within the meaning of enhanced citizen orientation is the guiding theme.
+This objective as well as participation of citizens has been underlined in the currentlast Austrian Government programme from 2020-2024.
 Efforts made over the last years to modernize administration have brought about many good examples proving how the general public can be successfully made an active partner in policymaking and how this process can be fostered.

 The first voluntary national review of the implementation of the Sustainable Development Goals (SDGs Agenda 2030), submitted on 15 July 2020 in New York, provides a nationwide overview of the measures taken, success stories and initiatives supporting the implementation.
 Three key issues digitalisation, women, youth and "leaving no one behind" and climate action and their corresponding participatory approaches or dimensions were all explored.
 Over 40 organisations were actively involved from the outset in all phases of the review compilation process.
 320 responses with a total volume of 520 pages were collected.
-The Austrian Strategy for Sustainable Development (NSTRAT) has been adopted as the federal guidance document by the Federal Government in April 2002.
-In 2009/2010 the Provincial Governors (Landeshauptleute) and the Federal Council of Ministers adopted a joint national strategy (ÖSTRAT) addressing both the federal and regional levels.
-These strategies not only provide an orientation framework for policies at political level, but build on active participation by all social groups within their own competences and capabilities.
+The second voluntary national review of the implementation of the Sustainable Development Goals (SDGs Agenda 2030) was presented on 17 July 2024 at the United Nations in New York-.

-In order to provide another important impetus for good governance at federal level, standards 15. for public participation have been developed at the instigation of the Federal Chancellery and the BMKLFUW in the framework of an interministerial working group, in which stakeholders, NGOs and external experts for public participation also took part.
+In order to provide another important impetus for good governance at federal level, standards for public participation have been developed at the instigation of the Federal Chancellery and the BMK in the framework of an interministerial working group, in which stakeholders, NGOs and external experts for public participation also took part.
 These standards have been adopted by the Austrian Government on July 2, 2008.
 The Austrian government thereby recommended their application throughout the federal administration.
 On this basis, the citizens are to be better integrated into policymaking within the meaning of the political guiding principles, as they are called, for the promotion of sustainable development.
 The goal of the process for the development of public participation standards, which was launched in 2005, was to develop good practice recommendations in the form of standards, which are to be used as routine measures in administrative public participation procedures ("Code of Conduct").
 The standards are primarily relevant for plans and programmes as well as for policies and legal instruments developed by administrative bodies.
 The standards are aimed at providing precise content as to the definition of public participation and specific action which is to be taken.
 The public participation standards are deemed as a service and hands-on support for administrators involved in public participation processes.

-Due to new opportunities and challenges resulting from digital transformation, the Federal Ministry for Arts, Culture, Civil Service and Sport was commissioned to prepare a new practical guidebook "Participation in the digital age".
+Due to new opportunities and challenges resulting from digital transformation, the Federal Ministry for Arts, Culture, Civil Service and Sport was commissioned to prepare developed a new practical guidebook "Participation in the digital age".
 This will be developed in a participatory process until 2021.